-Approximately 50-75% of the patients with chronic lymphocytic leukemia have no symptoms when first diagnosed.
+Approximately 50-75% of patients with chronic lymphocytic leukemia have no symptoms when first diagnosed.
 The disease is discovered during a routine exam or blood test.
-Symptoms between the two subdivisions of CLL, Ig-mutated and Ig-unmutated, will experience the same symptoms, however, Ig-unmutated CLL progresses much faster.
+Symptoms can be similar between the two subdivisions of CLL, Ig-mutated and Ig-unmutated, although when Ig-unmutated CLL progresses, typically sooner, more symptoms may ensue.

-Early signs of chronic lymphocytic leukemia may be fatigue, weight loss, loss of appetite (anorexia), labored breathing, low-grade fever, a feeling of fullness in the abdomen due to an enlarged spleen, and night sweats.
+Symptoms of chronic lymphocytic leukemia may include fatigue, weight loss, loss of appetite (anorexia), labored breathing, low-grade fever, a feeling of fullness in the abdomen due to an enlarged spleen, and night sweats.
 Bacterial infections such as skin infections, fluid and inflammation of the lungs (pneumonia), and inflammation of the sinuses (sinusitis) often occur.
 As the disorder advances, the patient loses the ability to fight off infections.
 Viral infections become an increasing concern.

 In the later stages of the disorder, the liver, spleen, and lymph nodes may steadily increase in size.
 Chronic lymphocytic leukemia may also invade other tissues such as the skin, eye socket (orbit), mucous membrane that lines the inside of the eyelids (conjunctivae), lungs, sacs that line the chest (pleura), heart, and gastrointestinal tract.
 Swelling and a yellow pigment of the skin (jaundice) may also occur.

 The National Cancer Institute has published a six-step description of the staging of this disorder.
 The staging determines the treatment and management plan.